Middle East / United States Playwright Exchange

 The Selection Process

-Playwrights and translators are selected by a small team led of Lark staff, advisors and international partners, led by program director Catherine Coray.
+Playwrights and translators are selected by a small team made up of Lark staff, advisors and international partners, led by program director Catherine Coray.